aitmouddarkhaoula/aitmouddarkhaoula/README.md

 ![](./AitMouddarKhaoula.png)

-[<h1 align="center"> 👋 Hello, World!
+<h1 align="center"> 👋 Hello, World!
 I'm Khaoula Ait Mouddar </h1>

-## Passionate game developer, coding enthusiast, and perpetual learner.
-Welcome to my GitHub profile, where lines of code come to life!
+<h2 align="center"> Passionate game developer, coding enthusiast, and perpetual learner.
+Welcome to my GitHub profile, where lines of code come to life! </h2>

-- 🚀 About Me
+## 🚀 About Me
 - 💻 Game developer with expertise in Unity engine.
 - 🌱 Always exploring new technologies and frameworks.
 - 🎓 Graduated with a degree in Computer Science Engineering from the National Schools of Applied Sciences.
-- 📚 Currently delving deep into XR (Extended Reality) technologies.
+- 📚 Currently delving into XR (Extended Reality) technologies.

 ## 📈 GitHub Stats